-Goodwill represents the excess of the cost of acquisition over the Group's interest in the fair value of the identifiable assets, liabilities and contingent liabilities of a subsidiary company at the date of acquisition.
+Goodwill represents the excess of the cost of acquisition over the Group's interest in the fair value of the identifiable assets, liabilities and contingent liabilities of a subsidiary at the date of acquisition.

-Goodwill arising on the acquisition of subsidiary companies is presented separately in the statement of financial position.
+Goodwill arising on the acquisition of subsidiaries is presented separately in the statements of financial position.